Copyright Registration Law and Your Art

 For frequently asked questions about copyrights go here.

-Those of you with multiple works of art to register can take advantage of an option called "batch copyrighting" which allows you to copyright any number of pieces in a single filing.
-The cost is only $35 to copyright, no matter how many artworks are involved.
+Those of you with multiple works of art to register can take advantage of an option called "batch or group copyrighting" which allows you to copyright any number of related pieces in a single filing, no matter how many artworks are involved.
+The following link provides complete information about copyright services and fees.

 Thanks to MJ Bogatin of bcgattorneys.com for his generous assistance with this article.
 He's an intellectual property attorney with emphasis on arts and entertainment.
 Thanks also to Mat Gleason and to David Trulli for their assistance.